 Let’s be honest here, it’s every gym rat’s dream… be jacked and huge, while staying lean enough to have a fully visible 6 pack even after dinner (not just waking up to it).

 But science has been telling us for years that the key to fat loss is a calorie deficit and the key to gaining size is a calorie surplus.
-Which makes sense, plus science is a hard thing to prove wrong.
+This would mean that gaining muscle and losing fat simultaneously is impossible.

-But what this science doesn’t take into effect, are the hormones that can be optimized in order to enhance fat loss and see serious muscle growth (naturally).
-Not to mention the supplements that can improve performance, optimizing an individual’s sleep, tweaking training program design, improving nutrient timing, and plenty more intelligent, science-based, strategies that are only suitable for the truly committed gym-goers.
+What science doesn’t take into effect are the hormones that can be optimized in order to enhance fat loss and see serious muscle growth (naturally).
+Some other factors that influence body recomp are supplements that can improve performance, optimizing an individual’s sleep, tweaking training program design, improving nutrient timing, and plenty more intelligent, science-based strategies that are only suitable for the truly committed gym-goers.

 I’ll reiterate that last line….
 The truly committed gym-goers.

-The reason I’m going to reiterate that, is because what I’m about to teach you today isn’t for the average Joe or anyone who isn’t ready to truly dedicate themselves to the process and the journey of getting jacked.
+The reason I’m going to reiterate that is because of what I’m trying to teach you about today isn’t for the average Joe or anyone who isn’t ready to truly dedicate themselves to the process and the journey of getting jacked.

 Which is fine.
 You don’t NEED this stuff to see a transformation.
-Many of the clients we help transform here at BBP do not implement half of the things discussed today.
-But there are, however, the individuals who achieve their goals… hit a plateau… fall in love with the process… and you guessed it, want more.
+Many of the clients we help transform here at Tailored Coaching Method do not implement half of the things discussed today.
+But there are, however, individuals who achieve their goals… hit a plateau… fall in love with the process… and you guessed it, want more.

-If that’s you, this article is for you.
+If that sounds familiar, this article is for you.

 What Is Body Recomposition?